 Right of access to data held

-Under Article 15 of the GDPR, you have a right of access to the personal data we hold on you.
-If you believe that we are processing your personal data, you can make a Subject Access Request to request the following:
+Under article 15 of UK GDPR, You have a right to access the personal data we hold on you.
+If you believe that we are processing your data, you can make a Subject Access Request in regard of:

 - The purposes of our processing

 - The categories of recipients to whom the personal data have been disclosed.

 - The envisaged period for which the personal data will be stored.

 - The existence of the right to request from the controller rectification or erasure of your personal data, the restriction of processing of your personal data, or the objection to processing your personal data.

 - The right to complain to a supervisory authority.